ARTICLE

 There really isn't a right or wrong answer to this question, it depends on your personal preference and needs.
 These days most people can enjoy a mix of working from home, at the office or (when COVID-19 restrictions are loosened) from their local cafe or library.

-A great solution to the demands of the modern workforce is the HP Pavillion x360.
+A great solution to the demands of the modern workforce is the HP Spectre x360.
 It’s a 2-in-1 laptop – portable and light like a laptop or tablet but has the power and capabilities of a desktop.
 Many remote workers enjoy a desktop for its large screen but choose to use a laptop or tablet for the flexibility it provides.
 You might like to consider adding an extra computer screen at home to your laptop to provide the option for a ‘desktop feel’ without the bulk of an actual desktop computer.

 If your work involves lots of complex software, a desktop computer, such as the Dell Inspiron 5000, might be the better option.
 They typically offer more RAM, have higher processing power than laptops and a choice of storage space that’s customisable.